-Note that there is not much in Kylesku other than a bridge and a few houses, so you’ll want to eat at the hotel restaurant or make plans to eat elsewhere (Scourie is a 16 minute drive and Lochinver is a 30 minute drive).
+Note that there is not much in Kylesku other than the bridge and a few houses, so you’ll want to eat at the hotel restaurant or make plans to eat elsewhere before you arrive (Scourie is a 16 minute drive and Lochinver is a 30 minute drive).

 Inver Lodge is a 21-room hotel perched atop of a hill overlooking the charming little town of Lochinver and its loch.
 Although the hotel is not much to look at from the outside, it offers some great views, with all rooms and the restaurant having bay views.

 Address: Lochinver, Sutherland IV27 4LU

 Location: Located in little Lochinver on a hill.
 It is about a 12 minute walk or 3 minute drive to the town center.

 Dog Friendly?: Pet are allowed at no extra charge at last check.
 Just be sure to note you will be traveling with pets on your booking.

 Wheelchair Accessible Rooms?: The hotel does not offer any fully accessible rooms.
 However, it does offer ground floor rooms that offer semi-disabled access and can be suitable for those with limited mobility.
 It is recommended that guests call the hotel to discuss room and access requirements.

 Tips: Ask for a window table for breakfast (or dinner) to enjoy scenic views with your morning coffee.

 The Davar B&B is small 4-star B&B located in Lochinver offering four well-appointed rooms with modern amenities.
 Each room is individually decorated and three of the rooms have views over the bay and one has a view onto the garden.
 The B&B also has a small lounge area with TV and games and a breakfast dining area.